parallel-runtimes/lomp/README.md

   or `armv7-a` for Raspberry Pi 2.

 ### Environment Variables
+## Installing LOMP

+LOMP supports to be installed using the `install` target.
+The location is determined via the `-DCMAKE_INSTALL_PREFIX=<path>` configuration option for CMake.
+After a successful build, the following will install LOMP
+  * with GNU Make: `make install`
+  * with Ninja: `ninja install`

 The LOMP runtime library supports various environment variables that control its behavior: